 Aerospace is also a growing industry.
 The Boeing Aircraft Company expects global sales of new commercial aircraft to be $3.2 trillion over the next 20 years.
 Boeing also sees a need for an additional 137,000 new aircraft technicians and 97,350 new pilots.
 Our states will be significant contributors to building on this coming growth.

 In my home state of Alaska, we depend on aviation.
 In fact, 82% of Alaska’s communities are not connected to a road system.
 Aviation is a way of life in Alaska, whether it’s how we get our food, how we visit our families, or what we do for a living.

 ASA is a nonpartisan organization of Lt.
-Governors and other top-ranking state leaders from every state.
+Governors, Governor appointed delegates, and associate members from aerospace organizations and academia.
 ASA represents states’ interests in federal aerospace and aviation policy development.
-ASA advocates on behalf of all 50 states for research and design funding, workforce training, economic development in aerospace and aviation, excellence in science, technology, engineering and math education in every state, and keeping states competitive in a global marketplace.
+ASA advocates on behalf of all 50 states for research and design funding, workforce training, economic development in aerospace and aviation, excellence in science, technology, engineering and math (STEM) education, and keeping states competitive in a global marketplace.
+Our STEM education program, “The Real World Design Challenge” is one of the fastest growing STEM initiatives.
+We are now forming state chapters of ASA to bring together aviation and space interests across each state to educate state legislators on issues specific to their state.
 As leaders in our state governments, ASA members not only impact policy at the state level, but also at the federal level, by informing our congressional delegations on aerospace priorities.

 Alaska Lt.
 Governor Mead Treadwell, ASA Chairman